kennethrdzg/proyectosAcademiaJava/week-3/jpa/README.md

 Some of this class's methods are transactional, which means that changes to the database are executed and saved only if everything was executed correctly.
 This prevents the unwanted loss of data (like updating an entry incorrectly).

-The only attribute of this class is `entityManager`, which is used to provide persistance to entity instances in the program.
+The only attribute of this class is `entityManager`, which is used to provide persistence to entity instances in the program.

 ```
 @Repository